guibvieira/POC-IQ6900/README.md

 Before you can start using Foundry, you need to install it on your system.
 Follow the instructions described in their [installation guide](https://book.getfoundry.sh/installation).

-If you have any doubts about the setup of a Foundry project, please visit the [official proejct layout page](https://book.getfoundry.sh/projects/project-layout).
+If you have any doubts about the setup of a Foundry project, please visit the [official project layout page](https://book.getfoundry.sh/projects/project-layout).

 ## Usage